willstepp/dogs-of-santiago/dos_notes.md

 REWRITE NOTES

-The dog he watches should not be happy, this is to balance with the dog at the end who plays with the boy
+The dog he watches should not be happy, this is to balance with the dog at the end who plays with the boy In the interview with the police agent, there should be a camera, less emotion, more back and forth answers